enocklubowa/enocklubowa/README.md

 😄 Software engineer from Kampala, Uganda.

 💻️ Experienced in Android and backend development.
-Proficient in Java, Kotlin, Spring Data, Hibernate, Relational databases etc...
-Familiar with Python, Redis, Event sourcing, Akka etc...
+Proficient in Java, Kotlin, Spring Data, Hibernate, Relational databases, Event sourcing, Akka etc...
+Familiar with Python, Redis etc...

-🤔️ Passionate about solving problems with technology and constantly look forward to self-improvement in terms of learning and working with people.
+🌱 Passionate about solving problems with technology and constantly look forward to self-improvement in terms of learning and working with people.

+📝️ I write about technologies that interest me on <a class="highlight-link" href="https://medium.com/@enocklubowa">my blog.</a>

 #### Connect with me if you have some exciting projects: